LogtalkDotOrg/logtalk3/INSTALL.md

 If you're using **Windows**, you can simply use the provided installer (which supports both admin and non-admin users) to perform a full installation.
 The Windows installer is built using Inno Setup, which is freely available.
-If you need to customize the installer (e.g. to recognize Prolog compilers installed in non-standard locations), edit the Inno Setup script found on the [scripts/windows](scripts/windows) directory and regenerate the installer.
+If you need to customize the installer (e.g., to recognize Prolog compilers installed in non-standard locations), edit the Inno Setup script found on the [scripts/windows](scripts/windows) directory and regenerate the installer.